 Greek Revival houses also occasionally had the door off-center.
 See the Kempf House photo above If the house was a front-gabled rectangle putting the door in the center leading into the central hallway would make the house very wide.
 For a large house this was no problem.
 For lesser houses there were two solutions.
 You could put the door to one side of the porch and have the hallway run along the wall.
 Another solution was to have the entrance on the side of the house.
 It was a bit awkward, but front-gabled, side-entry houses were very common.

 Another solution to the problem of the hallway running the length of house was to simply give up on the Parthenon shape, and stick to your basic square and stick a temple porch on the front.
 It wasn’t as Greek, but it was common in certain areas.
-This sometimes resulted in a house that was a like some that Palladio designed.
-Whether it is considered Greek Revival or Palladian how many features it shared with either style.
+This sometimes resulted in a house like some that Palladio designed.
+Whether it is considered Greek Revival or Palladian depends upon how many features it shared with either style.
 A line of symmetrical outbuildings would favor Palladian.
 A heavy entablature would favor Greek Revival.

 The color pallete changed with the move to Greek Revival architecture.
 Houses were often white, but grays and muted earth-tones were acceptable so long as the trim was white.